shirakaba/react-native-typescript-2d-game/README.md

 * **React Game Kit:** simply for providing a game loop by which to synchronise state/graphics updates.

+* **React Navigation:** to provide cross-platform navigation.
+Chosen over [React Native Navigation](https://github.com/wix/react-native-navigation) because: **1)** Expo recommends it; and **2)** React Native Navigation is flooded with hundreds of open issues because the core team have switched attention to producing a new major release.

 * **TypeScript:** to write type-safe, refactorable, auto-completing code yet still output JavaScript (the language of React Native).

 For instructions on how exactly to make a project like this for yourself from scratch, read the repository wiki's [How I created this project](https://github.com/shirakaba/react-native-typescript-2d-game/wiki/How-I-created-this-project) page.

+For instructions on how to deploy an Expo app to the App Store, follow the repository wiki's [How I deployed this project to the App Store](https://github.com/shirakaba/react-native-typescript-2d-game/wiki/How-I-deployed-this-project-to-the-App-Store) page.

 ## Usage